 Photography prices are directly correlated with talent, style and experience of the photographer.
 Starting photographers are still building their experience and their price typically reflect that.

 Quite often, it is difficult for starting photographers to anticipate and capture "moments" - it's a skill that combines the ability to anticipate and visually compose, while shooting.
 This is why we encourage couples to review entire weddings from their potential photographers, and not base it off of the very selected subset in their portfolio.
-That will allow you to get a sense of their skills and ability to capture fleeting moments effectively.

 What you spend on photography should depend on your priorities.
 Most couples budget 10-15% on photography.